jiangtaozy/note/react.md

       // it is always equal to 'development', when you run npm test it is always
       // equal to 'test', and when you run npm run build to make a production
       // bundle, it is always equal to 'production'.

+- Uncaught TypeError: Cannot read property '__reactInternalInstance$foyrksc2xe4' of null

+      If you have an error like this, you likely have an earlier error which got React into an inconsistent state.

+- Uncaught (in promise) Invariant Violation: You must specify the "to" property

+      <Link to='' ></Link> // to='' will result in error